Democracy in China: Elections

 The People's Republic of China conducts direct and indirect elections for its people's congresses, a practice that began in CCP-controlled revolutionary base areas during the Chinese Civil War.
 The operation of people's congresses were set out in the Electoral Law of 1953 and have been subsequently revised.
 Currently there are five levels of people's congresses.
 From more to less local, they are: (1) people's congresses in villages, minority nationality townships, and towns; (2) people's congresses of cities that are not sub-divided, municipal districts, counties, and autonomous counties; (3) people's congresses in sub-districts of larger cities and in autonomous prefectures; (4) people's congresses in provinces, autonomous regions, and municipalities directly administered by China's central government; and (5) the National People's Congress.
 Direct elections occur at the two most local levels, while the members at the higher levels are indirectly elected, i.e., elected by those elected in the lower levels.
-The National People's Congress is officially China's highest organ of state power.
+The National People's Congress is officially China's supreme organ of state power.
 However, nominations at all levels are controlled by the CCP, and CCP's leading position is enshrined in the state constitution, meaning that the elections have little way of influencing politics.
 Additionally, elections are not pluralistic as no opposition to the CCP is allowed.

 Starting in the 1980s, in the reform and opening up period, the government organized village elections in which several candidates would run, changing the position of the village chairman from appointed by the CCP to being elected by villagers.
 In mid-2000s the autonomy of elected village officials gradually eroded.
 The expansion of direct elections has been opposed by the CCP.